2 Las Vegas casino dealers accused of cheating

 One player “admitted to having the baccarat dealers show him gaming cards during his baccarat play and taking advantage of the knowledge acquired,” documents said.
 The second player denied all involvement.

-The dealer, whose name was redacted, told investigators that “he was one of the fastest dealers, but sloppy as well,” documents said.
+The dealer whose name was redacted in the documents told investigators “he was one of the fastest dealers, but sloppy as well,” documents said.
 He denied receiving any money from the players.
 Gaming control board investigators arrested him for allegedly cheating.

 Investigators were unable to speak with Leng and issued a warrant for her arrest on charges of cheating and attempting or conspiring to cheat at a gambling game, records showed.